Q: What are the admission requirements?

 Q: When are classes and clinicals scheduled?

-Our students participate in virtual clinical experiences in several courses that take place in the learner’s community and convenience.
+Our students participate in clinically based activities and experiences that are completed in the learner’s community and at their convenience.
 The RN to BSN curriculum includes post licensure coursework that focuses on community nursing, leadership, ethics, research and informatics, as well as building the nurse’s knowledge of pathophysiology and pharmacology.
 The focus is learning with the busy adult learner in mind.
 Online classes are asynchronous, which means that the weekly discussions and assignments can be completed on your schedule, not ours.

 Q: Can I use my ASN nursing credits to transfer into Becker College RN to BSN program?

-Students who successfully complete the Becker College ASN program meet the admission requirements for the Becker College RN to BSN program.
+Students who successfully complete a state approved, nationally accredited diploma or ASN program meet the admission requirements for the Becker College RN to BSN program.